cooperlyt/keycloak-phone-provider/README.md

 + Cli param `number-regx` rename to `number-regex`,

 Migration:
-+ Set cli param `canonicalize-phone-numbers` is null OR `compatible` is true , because old user data phone number is not canonicalize.
++ Set cli param `canonicalize-phone-numbers` is "" or `compatible` is true , because old user data phone number is not canonicalize.
-+ Change `number-regx` to `number-regex` and chane regex match your canonicalize phone number format
++ Change `number-regx` to `number-regex` and change regex match canonicalize after phone number

 ### New in Version 2.2.2